martinbarge/sml5202-sts/css-part-2.md

 <h3>2.5.
 Applying the style to other elements</h3>
 <p>In this tutorial, I have used the .imgLeft style on the img tag.
 But you could also apply this style to a paragraph tag.
 For example:</p>
 <p class="imgLeft">Stands for "Cascading Style Sheet."
 Cascading style sheets are used to format the layout of Web pages.
 They can be used to define text styles, table sizes, and other aspects of Web pages that previously could only be defined in a page's HTML.</p>
-<p>The above example doesn't look very pretty, but it does demonstrate the usefulness of CSS classes.</p>
+<p style="clear:both;">The above example doesn't look very pretty, but it does demonstrate the usefulness of CSS classes.</p>

 <hr>